Coal Oil Point seep field: Scientific Investigations

-Mapping and quantification of discharge

 The marine hydrocarbon seep system comprises a seabed source (vent) of oil and gas bubbles coated with oil, that transit the shallow water column while partially dissolving into the ocean.
 At the surface, various gases are discharged to the atmosphere and the oil volatilizes as it is transported by currents, leaving a tarry residue at the sea surface.

 At the sea surface the seeps are marked by oil slicks, and in places, bubble froth.
 Since the 1970s and later, oil slicks from COP and others in the Santa Barbara Channel have been successfully mapped by remote sensing.
 Because the COP seeps are characterized by large visible gas bubble plumes they can be detected and mapped by sonar backscatter.
 The first attempts at this were made by Peter Fischer and colleagues of California State University, Northridge in the early 1970s.
 They produced reconnaissance level maps of bubble plumes at COP and at other locations in the Santa Barbara Channel.
 They noted that because the COP seeps were associated with a producing oil platform then operated by ARCO, continued oil production might result in a decrease in volume of seep discharge.

 Scott Hornafius and Bruce Luyendyk, along with graduate student Derek Quigley made sonar surveys of the COP field two decades later using 50 kHz sonar and 3.5 kHz sonar equipment that matched that used by Fischer and colleagues.
 They calibrated the sonar data with seafloor artificial sources to estimate the volume of gas discharge cited above.
 Using an estimate of the gas/oil ratio along with capture of oil with a floating boom, they also estimated the volume of oil discharge (above).
 Comparing the surveys made in the mid 1990s with the early 1970s data of Fischer and colleagues they determined that seepage near the producing platform Holly had decreased by half.
 This observation was supported by gas capture data recorded by two sea floor tent structures that covered one large seepage area.

 Surveys continued over the 1990s and 2000s using more sophisticated sonars including chirp and multibeam sonars.
 These repeat sonar surveys did not detect further decrease in seepage, while during the same period oil production continued.